 B-5 Procedure

-B-5.1 Condition and test the specimens as specified in IS 1060 (Part 1)
+B-5.1 Condition and test the specimens as specified in IS 1060 (Part 1).

 B.5.2 Make an equal number of tests on each side of the sample.
 If possible, note those made on the felt side and on the wire side separately.